VCDW-2025/PROG7313/LU 1 - ViewBinding/Notes.md

 ### **How to implement View Binding:**

-1. Enable ViewBinding in the App level gradle file
+1. **Enable ViewBinding in the App level gradle file**

     buildFeatures {

-        // This enables ViewBinding for your project. viewBinding = true
+        viewBinding = true

     }

+   This enables ViewBinding for your project.

    Layouts will be automatically generated with a name similar to: ActivityMainBinding.

-2. Use View Binding in Your Activity
+2. **Use View Binding in Your Activity**

 Import the generated binding class at the top of the .kt activity file

 eg:

 import com.talia.meetmewheregroup2.databinding.ActivityMainBinding

-3. Use Kotlin’s lateinit to declare the binding variable:
+3. **Use Kotlin’s lateinit to declare the binding variable.**

 eg:

 private lateinit var binding: ActivityMainBinding

-4. Inflate the layout and set the content view and set the activity's content view to the root of the binding.
+4. **Inflate the layout and set the content view and set the activity's content view to the root of the binding.**

 eg:

 binding = ActivityMainBinding.inflate(layoutInflater)

   setContentView(binding.root)